ErfanDavoodiNasr/nct_trade/README.md

 ## Overview

-This Java console application provides essential tools for forex trading, allowing users to perform various calculations related to live forex prices, position sizing, margin requirements, and pip values.
+This Java console application provides essential tools for forex trading, allowing users to perform various calculations related to live forex prices, position sizing, margin requirements, and pip values, and currency conversion.
 Designed with simplicity in mind, the application is user-friendly and efficient for traders of all experience levels.

 ## Features